lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 EDHOC-PSK encrypts ID_CRED_PSK in message 3 with a keystream derived from the ephemeral shared secret G_XY.
 As a consequence, contrary to the current EDHOC methods that protect the Initiator’s identity against active attackers and the Responder’s identity against passive attackers (See {{Section 9.1 of RFC9528}}), EDHOC-PSK provides identity protection for both the Initiator and the Responder against passive attackers.

-In symmetric key setups, using the same CRED_PSK for both parties or omitting role identity (e.g., sub) makes the protocol vulnerable to reflection or Selfie attacks.
+In symmetric key setups, using the same CRED_x for both parties makes the protocol vulnerable to reflection or Selfie attacks.
 Separate identities in sub serve as non-cryptographic role binders and MUST be distinct.

 ## Mutual Authentication